DataBiosphere/azul/README.md

 # 9. Continuous deployment and integration

-We use two automated deployments performed on a project-specific EC2 instance running Gitlab.
+We use automated deployments performed on project-specific EC2 instances that run Gitlab.
 There is currently one such instance for the `dev`,  `integration` and `staging` deployments and another one for `prod`.

+Our Gitlab instances are provisioned through Terraform.
+The resource definitions reside in an auxiliary Terraform *component*.
+A *Terraform component* is a set of related cloud resources that are always provisioned simultaneously.
+Although similar to Terraform's *module* concept, components are specific to Azul and orthogonal to modules.

+Each deployment consists of a main component and zero or more auxiliary components.
+The name of the main component is the name of the deployment.
+The name of an auxiliary component is that of the corresponding main component followed by a period and a non-empty suffix.
+For each auxiliary component there is a directory of the same name under `${azul_home}/deployments`.
+The Terraform templates for an auxiliary component reside under `${azul_home}/terraform/${suffix}`.
+In other words, the auxiliary components `dev.gitlab` and `prod.gitlab` share the Terraform templates located in the `terraform/gitlab` directory.

-The Gitlab instances are provisioned through Terraform but its resource definitions reside in a separate *Terraform component*.
-A *Terraform component* is a set of related resources.
-Each deployment has at least a main component and zero or more subcomponents.
-The main component is identified by the empty string for a name, child components have a non-empty name.
-The `dev` component has a subcomponent `dev.gitlab`.
-To terraform the main component of the `dev` deployment, one selects the `dev` deployment and runs `make apply` from `${azul_home}/terraform`.
-To deploy the `gitlab` subcomponent of the `dev` deployment, one selects `dev.gitlab` and runs `make apply` from `${azul_home}/terraform/gitlab`.
-The `dev.gitlab` subcomponent provides a single Gitlab EC2 instance that serves our CI/CD needs not only for `dev` but for `integration` and `staging` as well.
-The `prod.gitlab` subcomponent provides the Gitlab EC2 instance for `prod`.
+To provision the main component of the `dev` deployment, one selects `dev` and runs `make apply` from `${azul_home}/terraform`.
+To provision the auxiliary `dev.gitlab` component, one selects `dev.gitlab` and runs `make apply` from `${azul_home}/terraform/gitlab`.
+The `dev.gitlab` component provides a single Gitlab EC2 instance that serves our CI/CD needs not only for the `dev` deployment but for `integration` and `staging` as well.
+The `prod.gitlab` component provides the Gitlab EC2 instance for the `prod` deployment.

 To access the web UI of the Gitlab instance for `dev`, visit `https://gitlab.dev.explore.…/`, authenticating yourself with your GitHub